aqilc/chasm/readme.md

 #### <pre lang="c">void (*x64exec(void* mem, uint32_t size))();</pre>

-Uses a Syscall to allocate memory with the EXecute bit set, so you can execute your code.
-Returns a function pointer to the code, which you can call to run your code.
-Free this memory with `x64exec_free()`.
+#### Uses a Syscall to allocate memory with the EXecute bit set, so you can execute your code.

+- Returns a function pointer to the code, which you can call to run your code.
+  - Free this memory with `x64exec_free()`.

 #### <pre lang="c">void x64exec_free(void* mem, uint32_t size);</pre>

-Frees memory allocated by `x64exec()`.
+#### Frees memory allocated by `x64exec()`.

 #### <pre lang="c">char* x64stringify(const x64 p, uint32_t num);</pre>

-Returns a string representation of the IR, useful for debugging and inspecting it.
+#### Stringifies the IR.
+Useful for debugging and inspecting it.

+- Returns a string, NULL if an error occurred which will be accessible with `x64error()`.

 #### <pre lang="c">char* x64error(int* errcode);</pre>

+#### Gets the error message of the last error that occured.

+- Returns a string with a description of the error.
-Gets the error message of the last error that occured.
-If `errcode` is not NULL, it will be set to the error code.
+- If `errcode` is not NULL, it will be set to the error code.

 Limitations
 -----------